When an old version of PHP contains vulnerabilities, or some programs require a new version of PHP, we need to upgrade the PHP version.

 Method for Upgrading PHP Version with Baota Panel

-There are two methods for upgrading the PHP version with Baota Panel.
-Method 1: Directly select the new version of PHP in the Baota App Store for installation, then go to the website settings and switch the PHP version used by the website to the new one.
-Method 2: First, delete the old version of PHP, then install the new version of PHP from the App Store.
+Method 1: Directly install the new PHP version from the Baota App Store, then go to the website settings and switch the PHP version used by the website to the new one.